nuzhat-masud/top_test_bowlers_analysis/README.md

 # Analysis of all-time top bowlers in test matches

 **Background**
 <br>The greatest bowlers of all time has been listed in the dataset in separate rows according to total wickets they took in the span of their career as a cricketer.
-Along with wickets, their are other attributes that measures the performance of each player over their career.
+Along with wickets, their are other attributes used to extrapolate overall performance of each player over their career.

-There are 79 players listed in dataset and 14 factors used to extrapolate their overall performance.

 **Attributes:**
  - Player - name of the players